MHeNs PhD Programme

 International partnership networks

-PhD-programmes are based on successful grants that are acquired by staff members from our school.
+PhD-programmes are often based on successful grants that are acquired by staff members from our school.
 Vacancies for PhD-positions are announced via (inter)national channels, such as the website of Academic Transfer.
 In general, open applications for PhD-positions are not possible.
 When students provide means for their own support and their research other conditions may apply.

 You can also contact a MHeNs faculty member if you work at another academic or clinical organisation, in industry or in public services and would like to discuss collaborative research work that might lead to a PhD.
 Such external PhDs are generally conducted with a supervisory team composed of UM staff and staff from your own organisation.
-External PhD students have access to the same courses and facilities as internal PhD students.
+External PhD candidates have access to the same courses and facilities as internal PhD candidates.
 We also have a number of double and joint PhD degree programmes, for example with our EURON partners.